Skip to content

 Daffodils

 First published in Aaduna literary journal It was the middle of the school year.
 Mala’s family had just moved to the little obscure town of Belgaum in the interiors of India.
-The only school within walking distance was the vernacular one.… Read More »Daffodils
+The only school within walking distance was the vernacular one.
+This was her last year at school, the most important one since it would determine admission to college.
+Unfortunately, this became the hardest year of her entire school life.
+The medium of instruction in her new school was Kannada, whereas she had been studying in an English medium school until then.
+Every class was now… Read More »Daffodils

 Lemons, sweet lemons for you.